awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example.md

 ## Step 3: Launch an instance into your subnet<a name="vpc-subnets-commands-example-launch-instance"></a>

-To test that your subnet is public and that instances in the subnet are accessible via the Internet, launch an instance into your public subnet and connect to it\.
+To test that your subnet is public and that instances in the subnet are accessible over the internet, launch an instance into your public subnet and connect to it\.
 First, you must create a security group to associate with your instance, and a key pair with which you'll connect to your instance\.
 For more information about security groups, see [Security groups for your VPC](VPC_SecurityGroups.md)\.
 For more information about key pairs, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **To launch and connect to an instance in your public subnet**